-Unearned revenue consists of amounts received from the State for fiscal year 2017 operating, administrative and marketing funding, in advance of incurring the expenses.
-It also includes unearned grant revenue from the California Office of Emergency Services for facility security and safety enhancements, and grant revenue from a Transit and Intercity Rail Capital Program grant for a transit transfer program.
-The table below shows detail of unearned revenue as of June 30, 2017.
+Unearned revenue consists of amounts received from the State for fiscal year 2018 operating, administrative and marketing funding, in advance of incurring the expenses.
+It also includes unearned revenues from prior-year State operating and marketing funding received.
+It includes grant revenue from the California Office of Emergency Services for facility security and safety enhancements, State Rail Assistance grant revenues, and grant revenue from the Transit and Intercity Rail Capital Program grant for the transit transfer program.
+The table below shows detail of unearned revenue as of June 30, 2018.